odoo/owl/doc/reference/reactivity.md

 <t t-foreach="items" t-as="item" t-key="item.label" t-esc="item.label + item.value"/>
 ```

-Here, on every render, we will go and read one thousand keys from a reactive object, which will
+Here, on every render, we go and read one thousand keys from a reactive object, which causes
-cause one thousand reactive objects to be created.
+one thousand reactive objects to be created.
 If we know that the content of these objects
 cannot change, this is wasted work.
-If instead all of these objects are marked as raw, we will avoid
+If instead all of these objects are marked as raw, we avoid
 all of this work while keeping the ability to lean on the reactivity to track the presence and
 identity of these objects: